 In hero-shooter games like Overwatch or Rainbow Six: Siege, the characters come in many different sizes, and their sizes are often tied to the character’s “buffalo” level.
-For example, Overwatch’s Roadhog fat guy, he has 600 HP while Hanzo is more than 200 HP.
+For example, Overwatch’s Roadhog fat guy has 600 HP, while Hanzo is more than 200 HP.
 In Rainbow Six Siege, strong characters like Rook are classified as Heavy Armor and receive less damage.
 This does not exist in Apex Legends, and therefore there is almost no reason for gamers to choose large characters in the game.

-Testing the character’s hitbox in Apex Legends.
+I am testing the character’s hitbox in Apex Legends.

-Tips you may not know in Apex Legends Like other Battle Royale games, Apex Legends contains quite a lot of secrets in its gameplay. will reveal the tips in Apex Legends in this article.
+Tips you may not know in Apex Legends Like other Battle Royale games, Apex Legends contains quite a lot of secrets in its gameplay.
+I will reveal the tips in Apex Legends in this article.